This topic explains how to build a custom integration to any source control system you want to integrate with C/C++test. In this section:

 Implementation and Compilation

-The source control API and all related classes are located in the jar file at [INSTALL_DIR]\plugins\com.parasoft.xtest.libs/Parasoft/sourcecontrol.jar.
+The source control API and all related classes are located in the jar file in [INSTALL_DIR]\plugins\com.parasoft.xtest.libs/Parasoft/sourcecontrol.jar.

 Before you can compile, you may need to add the following additional jar files to your classpath: